 Allred was a willing conduit for massive amounts of federal funds.
 At the same time, however, he dealt with a number of state problems that greatly affected his constituency.
 In both regular and several special sessions the legislators, at his behest, authorized a state planning board, appropriated $11 million for higher education, and set aside $10 million for rural relief.
 Allred also established the Texas Department of Public Safety, which brought the famed Texas Rangers and the uniformed Highway Patrol under one aegis, thereby fulfilling one of his major campaign promises—better law enforcement.
 After Congress passed the National Social Security Act in August 1935, he pushed through complementary legislation having to do with old-age pensions, unemployment compensation, teacher retirement, and aid for needy children and the blind.
 At the same time he increased the state deficit to $19 million.
 Because he made needed reforms and provided governmental service, Jimmie Allred, as the New Deal governor of Texas, governed popularly—and reasonably well.

-But in the spring of 1938 a political phenomenon took place in Texas that overshadowed these party struggles and allowed Texans to focus upon one central figure—Wilbert Lee ("Please pass the biscuits, Pappy") O'Danielqv.
-A Fort Worth businessman and radio personality who sold Hillbilly Flour with an accompanying three-man band known as the Light Crust Doughboys, Pappy O'Daniel announced his candidacy for governor on May 1, 1938, after receiving more than 54,000 letters in one week "begging" him to run.
+But in the spring of 1938 a political phenomenon took place in Texas that overshadowed these party struggles and allowed Texans to focus upon one central figure—Wilbert Lee ("Please pass the biscuits, Pappy") O'Daniel.
+A Fort Worth businessman and radio personality who sold Hillbilly Flour with an accompanying band known as the Hillbilly Boys, Pappy O'Daniel announced his candidacy for governor on May 1, 1938, after receiving more than 54,000 letters in one week "begging" him to run.
 He then proceeded to dumbfound political analysts and stun his opponents.
-Using campaign techniques that resembled the old-fashioned revivalism of camp meetings, he stumped the state in a bus, playing traditional songs and Gospel music before passing collection plates in the form of barrels labeled "Flour-not Pork."
+Using campaign techniques that resembled the old-fashioned revivalism of camp meetings, he stumped the state in a bus and played traditional songs and gospel music before passing collection plates in the form of barrels labeled "Flour-not Pork."
 Texans had not seen anything like him, not even Jim Ferguson.
-For what could opponents say about a man whose platform was the Ten Commandments and motto the Golden Rule, who pledged a pension of $30 a month for every Texan over sixty-five, and who recited to attentive, enraptured audiences such poems as "The Boy Who Never Got Too Old To Comb His Mother's Hair"?
-When newsmen and opponents pointed out that O'Daniel had not been civic-minded enough to pay a $1.75 poll tax in order to vote, he damned the professional politicians, declaring that "no politician in Texas is worth $1.75."
+For what could opponents say about a man whose platform was the Ten Commandments and motto the Golden Rule, who pledged a pension of thirty dollars a month for every Texan over sixty-five, and who recited to attentive, enraptured audiences such poems as "The Boy Who Never Got Too Old To Comb His Mother's Hair"?
+When newsmen and opponents pointed out that O'Daniel had not been civic-minded enough to pay a $1.75 poll tax in order to vote, he damned the professional politicians and declared that "no politician in Texas is worth $1.75."
 In a field of thirteen, which included Attorney General William McCraw of Dallas, Railroad Commissioner Ernest O. Thompson of Amarillo, and Tom Hunter of Wichita Falls, O'Daniel soon became the front runner; and in the July Democratic primary he won by a majority of 30,000 votes.